 Sweet, nutty sunflower seeds are an excellent source of essential fatty acids, vitamins, and minerals.
-Sunflower kernels actually employed to extract edible oil at commercial levels.
+Sunflower kernels are actually employed to extract edible oil at commercial levels.
 Besides being eaten as popular snacks, they are also used in the kitchen to prepare a variety of recipes.

 |Sunflower seeds.
 Note black conical seeds with smooth surface and gray stripes.||Sunflower kernels|

 Sunflower flourishes well under well-drained moist, lime soil.
 It prefers good sunlight.
-Domesticated varieties bear single large flowerhead (Pseudanthium) at the top.
-Unlike its domestic cultivar type, wild sunflower plant exhibits multiple branches with each branch carrying its own individual flower-head.
+Domesticated varieties produce a single large flowerhead (Pseudanthium) at the top.
+Unlike its domestic cultivar type, the wild sunflower plant exhibits multiple branches with each branch carrying its own individual flower-head.
 The sunflower head consists of two types of flowers.
-While its perimeter consists of sterile, large, yellow petals (ray flowers), the central disk is made up of numerous tiny fertile flowers arranged in concentric whorls, which subsequently convert into achenes (edible seeds).
+While sterile, large, yellow petals (ray flowers) grow near its perimeter, the central disk is made up of numerous tiny fertile flowers arranged in concentric whorls, which subsequently convert into achenes (edible seeds).

-Sunflower seeds are about 6 mm to 10 mm in length and feature conical shape with a smooth surface.
-Their black outer coat (hull) encloses single, gray-white edible-kernel inside.
+Sunflower seeds are about 6 mm to 10 mm in length, conical with a smooth surface.
+Their black outer coat (hull) encloses a single, gray-white edible-kernel inside.
 Each sunflower head may hold several hundreds of edible oil seeds.

 Much of their calories come from fatty acids.
-The seeds are especially rich in poly-unsaturated fatty acid linoleic acid, which constitutes more 50% fatty acids in them.
+The seeds are especially rich in poly-unsaturated fatty acid linoleic acid, which constitutes more than 50% fatty acids in them.
 They are also good in mono-unsaturated oleic acid that helps lower LDL or "bad cholesterol" and increases HDL or "good cholesterol" in the blood.
-Research studies suggest that the Mediterranean diet which is rich in monounsaturated fats help to prevent coronary artery disease, and stroke by favoring healthy serum lipid profile.
+Research studies suggest that the Mediterranean diet which is rich in monounsaturated fats helps to prevent coronary artery disease, and stroke by favoring a healthy serum lipid profile.

 Sunflower kernels are one of the finest sources of the B-complex group of vitamins.
 They are very good sources of B-complex vitamins such as niacin, folic acid, thiamin (vitamin B1), pyridoxine (vitamin B6), pantothenic acid, and riboflavin.

 Sunflowers are incredible sources of folic acid.
 100 g of kernels contains 227 µg of folic acid, which is about 37% of recommended daily intake.
 Folic acid is essential for DNA synthesis.
-When given in anticipant mothers during the peri-conceptional period, it may prevent neural tube defects in the baby.
+When given to anticipant mothers during the peri-conceptional period, it may prevent neural tube defects in the baby.